 East Cleveland Public Library (ECPL) first opened to the public on May 29, 1916.
-From the generosity of philanthropist Andrew Carnegie, a $35,000 grant was applied to the cost of the new building.
+From a contribution of land from the John D. Rockefeller, Jr. family and the generosity of philanthropist Andrew Carnegie, a $35,000 grant was applied to the cost of the new building.

 ECPL offers a range of information and recreational activities for people of all ages.
 Our friendly and knowledgeable staff is always ready to assist you with your library needs.

 - Adult fiction and nonfiction books including the latest bestsellers

 - Audiobooks on CD

 - Black Heritage fiction and nonfiction materials